caiks/WBOT02/README.md

 ![contour004_060_representation](images/contour004_060_representation.png)

-Even so, the hotspots are now perhaps so widely spaced the the *model* is perhaps not rich enough to capture frequent features that are not top frequent.
+Even so, the hotspots are now so widely spaced that the *model* is perhaps not rich enough to capture frequent features that are not the topmost frequent.
 If we compare the *model* position maps without the length brightness, we can see that random mode *model* 53,

 ![contour004_053_position](images/contour004_053_position.png)

-seems to be considerably more complex than actual-potential *likelihood* mode *model* 60 -
+seems to be somewhat more complex than actual-potential *likelihood* mode *model* 60 -

 ![contour004_060_position](images/contour004_060_position.png)